-CHF BC’s Annual General Meeting (AGM), will be conducted online, on Sunday, November 21, 2021.
+CHF BC’s Annual General Meeting (AGM), takes place online on Sunday, November 21, 2021.

-We are excited to announce that this year’s keynote features Diana Day, Lead Matriarch at the Pacific Association of First Nations Women, an organization whose vision is a matriarchal community where all Indigenous women in B.C. are safe and respected, with a sense of belonging and connection to cultural traditions.
+We are excited to announce this year’s keynote speaker is Diana Day.
+Diana is the Lead Matriarch at the Pacific Association of First Nations Women.
+This organization envisions is a matriarchal community where all Indigenous women in B.C. are safe and respected, with a sense of belonging and connection to cultural traditions.

 Get ready to hear from Diana’s great wisdom as she shares about what reconciliation and decolonization look like at the individual co-op level.

 *This keynote is sponsored by Waste Connections of Canada, our group buying partner which provides waste and recycling services to CHF BC’s member housing co-operatives.